AnOtterGithubUser/anottergithubuser.github.io/_posts/2018-10-12-svm-deep-dive.md

 ---
 title:  "SVM - deep dive"
 date:   2018-10-12 16:12:23 +200
+excerpt: "Support Vectors Machine has long been the go-to algorithm for machine learning.
+Deep dive into the remarkable power of this classifier."
+toc: true
+toc_label: SVM
-excerpt: ""
+toc_icon: ""
 ---

 ### Introduction

 The Support Vector Machine is a large margin classifier i.e we are looking for the hyperplane that separates the data with the largest margin.
 Which means that for a binary classification problem where $y \in \{-1,1\}$ we want to find $f$ that maximizes $y_i f(x_i)$.

 Historically, it has been the first "kernel method" for pattern recognition.
 It has a number of advantages (fast, sparse solutions, ...) and is still one of the most popular algorithms in machine learning, often reaching state of the art performance.
 To understand this demonstration, you need a certain degree of familiarity with linear algebra, reproducing kernel hilbert space, and the representer theorem.
-I recommend the <a href="http://members.cbio.mines-paristech.fr/~jvert/svn/kernelcourse/slides/master2017/master2017.pdf">course</a> of Jean Philippe VERT which I used extensively for this post.
+I recommend the [course](http://members.cbio.mines-paristech.fr/~jvert/svn/kernelcourse/slides/master2017/master2017.pdf) of Jean Philippe VERT which I used extensively for this post.

 ### Primal formulation